Greenery A Major Concern At Vizag Beach

 To add more on 3-Tier plantation, coastal environment professional Panchagnula Ramesh shared his idea on considering cashew, casuarinas and palm trees in the 3-Tier plantation category.
 Also, he suggested considering a 3-Tier plantation over a single tier, the reason being healthier atmospheric conditions and added protection for the people living near the coast from strong winds.
 He reportedly conveyed his dissatisfaction towards the environmental caretaking authorities for focusing only on decorative trees while disregarding beaches.

 A renowned civil engineer of the city, PV Krishnamurthy, majorly highlighted an issue on how locals from the outskirts started trespassing and occupying our coasts after Hud-Hud.
-“If not taken proper measures, we will lose our beaches soon
+“If not taken proper measures, we will lose our beaches soon”, he added.

 On a separate note, it was announced today that Rs 200 crore has been assigned to develop the coast in the next two years*.
 Speaking about the same, Collector Pravin Kumar stated that the administration plans to develop the seven beaches in the city as well as focus on eco-tourism across 9000 hectares of land.
 It remains to be seen how much of the budget assigned will be used for preservation instead of beautification in the name of ‘eco-tourism’.